#CH2021: Kevin Anderson

 One of the secrets of the experimentation industry is hidden in Boston at MIT.
 Each year the in-depth specialists of digital experimentation at Big Tech companies and universities mostly throughout the US come together to share the insights on the newest scientific papers they are working on.

-The other person of those 2 has been a regular and valuable attendee of the #CH events: Kevin Anderson.
+One of those 2 people is Lukas Vermeer (mostly presenting about the in-depth statistical insights within experimentation), the other has already been a regular and valuable attendee of the #CH events: Kevin Anderson.
 His papers are not about statistical insights though – he is running his PhD on the adoption of experimentation: the impact on work, people and culture.
 This is also his day job challenge.
 He is the Product Manager Digital Analytics and Experimentation at ING.
 Yes, a bank.
 That must be boring you might say: no it’s not at all.
 It’s a challenge sometimes, but an interesting one.

-Listen to the work of ING on experimentation and the lesson’s of Kevin working on this.
-Their work and his thoughts go beyond experimentation in the digital channels.
-Everything can be validated – especially at an organisation like ING.
+Listen at our event to the work of ING on experimentation and the lesson’s of Kevin working on this.
+Their work and his thoughts go beyond experimentation in the digital channels and they have won the organization-wide Experimentation Culture Award 2021 for this.
+Everything can be validated – especially at an organisation like ING, but also – if they can do it: you can!

 Founder & host of The Conference formerly known as Conversion Hotel